 The Town of Chester has added the option to pay by credit/debit card.
-This option can be accessed at the Town Office, by clicking on the flag icon below, or calling the Town Office at 875-2173.
-Also, the Mobile App can be downloaded to your phone or tablet as a convenient way to keep track of an account.
+This option can be accessed at the Town Office, by clicking on the flag icon to the right, or calling the Town Office at (802) 875-2173.
+Also, the Mobile App can be downloaded to your phone or tablet as a convenient way to keep track of your account.
 If you choose to download the Mobile App, please use number 37105 in the field provided to access the Town of Chester's account.
 There will be a $1 convenience fee applied to all charges under $33, and a 3% fee for anything over that amount.

 Click here to download the App:

-At their May 16, 2018 Selectboard meeting, the Selectboard approved changes to the Chester Development Fund Policy.
-The new Policy allows for assistance to property owners located in the Village Center Designated Area with improvements to the properties.
-Property owners who live in the Village Center Designated Area may apply for either a mini loan, grant or a combination thereof for assistance in conducting a variety of improvements to their property.
-These can include, but are not limited to, façade improvements, painting or tree planting and maintenance.
-Grants will be considered for up to $500.00 each and loans are available for up to $1,000 each.
+At their May 16, 2018 Select Board meeting, the Select Board approved changes to the Chester Development Fund Policy.
+The new Policy allows for assistance to property owners located in the Village Center Designated Area with improvements to their properties.
+Property owners who live in this area may apply for either a mini loan, grant or combination thereof for assistance in conducting a variety of improvements to their property.
+These can include, but are not limited to, facade improvements, painting or tree planting and maintenance.
+Grants will be considered for up to $500.00 each and loans are available for up to $1,000.00 each.
 Total funds available are limited and applications will be reviewed upon receipt.
-More information and the application is available at Town Hall or by downloading it here- Mini Grant Loan Application
+More information and the application is available at the Town Hall or by downloading it here- Mini Grant Loan Application